Using explainability to design physics-aware CNNs for solving subsurface inverse problems

 The new 3$\times$3 and 3$\times$1 networks result in relatively similar predictive accuracies.
 However, post hoc explanations reveal that these networks use regions of low power in the input images for their predictions, while also focusing on non-physical, unimportant, and noisy features.
 We minimize this effect by altering the network depth to be relatively shallow (i.e., fewer convolutional layers).
 Although the shallow 3$\times$3 and 3$\times$1 networks perform slightly worse than the previous deeper networks in predictive accuracy, their model explanations showed that the 3$\times$1 network made logical decisions focused primarily on the high-power modal trends and avoided overfit (i.e., had higher descriptive accuracy).
+In this work, we select only three hyperparameters to demonstrate the hyperparameter tuning procedure.
+However, this process can be applied to any number of hyperparameters.
 Through this iterative process, we demonstrate the usefulness and necessity of using model explanations to influence the development and design of physics-aware deep learning models.